fidesosu/CodeHighlighter/README.md

 # Code Highlighter

-Highlights your code in your browser using <a href="https://highlightjs.org/">higlight.js</a>, I made this so viewing websites with raw data would be easier.
+Highlights your code in your browser using <a href="https://highlightjs.org/">higlight.js</a>, the extension is intended for viewing raw data pages.

 # Limitations